In the Wake of Lewis & Clark

 Onboard spa treatments

-Massage therapy and body treatments, plus face, hand, and foot treatments will relax and rejuvenate you.
+Massage therapy and body treatments, plus face, hand, foot treatments will relax and rejuvenate you.
 Choose to have a treatment instead of an activity, or to end an active day of exploring.